echogarden-project/echogarden/docs/Options.md

 **General**:
 * `engine`: only `whisper` supported
 * `sourceLanguage`: the source language code for the input speech.
 Auto-detected if not set
 * `targetLanguage`: the target language code for the output speech.
-Only `en` supported at this time.
+Only `en` supported at this time
+* `languageDetection`: prefix to provide custom options for language detection.
+Options detailed in section for speech language detection

 **Whisper**:
 * `whisper.model`: Whisper model to use (multilingual engines only).
 Defaults to `tiny`